 71) Referral to the Senior Manager is to approve the decision to commence legal proceedings before inquest only and is NOT reviewing the actual decision to prosecute.

 72) An addendum to the Investigation Report with Recommendations (Part E) is available to record the consultation process with the above parties.
 Where Approval Officers and Senior Managers choose a different format, they should ensure that the document fully records the consultation process as detailed in this OC.

 (i) Police / CPS

 73) The police and / or the CPS should be consulted on the proposal to commence legal proceedings in respect of H&S offences before inquest.
 If primacy has been passed to HSE from the police without the involvement of the CPS, the police should be consulted.
 If the CPS have given the police early investigative advice or carried out a full evidential review, the CPS should be consulted.
 Reference should be made to any handover document prepared by the police / CPS, and any significant new evidence which has come to light following HSE assuming primacy for the investigation.
-Guidance on individual and corporate manslaughter can be found in the Enforcement Guide (England and Wales).
+Guidance on individual and corporate manslaughter can be found in the Enforcement Guide - work related deaths and inquests, investigation page (England and Wales).
 Any relevant papers from the police/CPS should be appended to Part E or equivalent record.

 (ii) The Coroner